 If you don’t already have one, get a passport.
 If you already have a passport, make sure it will not expire while you are overseas studying.
 As a precaution, it should be valid for at least six months after your travel.
 You should seriously consider scanning a copy of your passport and emailing it to yourself as well as someone who will NOT be traveling with you.
 In addition, holders of U.S. passports and holders of many non-Brazilian passports will need to obtain a visa through the Brazilian consulate with jurisdiction over the student’s place of legal residence.
 Because different U.S. consulates have different visa application procedures, it is the student’s responsibility to learn what they need to do.
 Visa issuance can take four-six weeks and so advance planning is essential.
 Most Brazilian visas require that the user enter the country within ninety (90) days of visa issuance.
-If you have questions about the proper visa for which to apply, please contact Maria Landry.
+If you have questions about the proper visa for which to apply, please contact Ingrid S. Caro-Cobb.

 Students are responsible for all travel arrangements.
 You should buy your plane ticket as early as possible to ensure the best price.
 We recommend researching a few travel search engines to find the best price.

 Brazil is one of a few countries that uses both 120 and 240 volts for everyday appliances.
 Expect the voltage to change back and forth, sometimes even in the same apartment.
 Electric outlets usually accept both flat (North American), and round (European) plugs.
 Otherwise adapters from flat blades to round pins are easy to find in any supermarket or hardware store.
 Carefully consider your needs for appliances when you travel to South America, especially the high wattage ones.
 Make sure that the device can run at the higher voltages.
 Shavers and any small appliances may need a voltage converter (sometimes called a transformer) depending on the voltage, in addition to a plug adapter.